 Importantly, it’s helpful to remember the flow of data between systems does not happen as standard in most cases.
 This applies to systems within the production environment as well as systems used by other functions in the business, including MES, LIMS, and ERP systems.
 Therefore, integration is a central component in almost all smart manufacturing solutions.

-It is also beneficial to start viewing data as an asset in your organization.
+It is also beneficial to start viewing data as an asset in your organisation.
 When data is viewed as an asset, there is more of an imperative to improve and protect it.